 The best that can be done for substance abuse concerns, is to have provisions in the will that the beneficiary has to be clean and sober for a certain amount of time to receive the claim.
-For mental illness, a trust can be established that allows the beneficiary to receive trust disbursements, but still be able to qualify for government assistance.
+For mental illness, a trust can be established that allows the beneficiary to receive trust disbursements, but still, be able to qualify for government assistance.

 5. Elder Abuse

-As someone grows older, their caretaker can have a lot of influence over a person and can convince them to do things. it’s important for family to be as involved as possible in the care and as equally as possible to avoid any undue influence.
+As someone grows older, their caretaker can have a lot of influence over a person and can convince them to do things. it’s important for the family to be as involved as possible in the care and as equally as possible to avoid any undue influence.

 Disinheritance is a common thing.
 And it might be truly warranted, like in the case of an heir who abused the deceased in some way.
-In this case a disinheritance will hold up in court, but anyone who’s left out of the will that truly believes they are entitled to an inheritance is going to contest it.
+In this case disinheritance will hold up in court, but anyone who’s left out of the will that truly believes they are entitled to inheritance is going to contest it.
 So it’s important that you don’t disinherit someone just because you’re mad at him or her.

 Things get even more complex when you have blended families.
 The law only recognizes certain people as heirs so it’s important that you make sure you have an updated trust.
 You should have your trust reviewed every 5-7 years to make sure you take into account any new or changing laws that might apply after you die.

-Marriage and divorce is always complex, but when you have exes and new spouses or you get married late in life, perhaps to someone younger, there is often a lot of questions about who should receive the inheritance.
+Marriage and divorce are always complex, but when you have exes and new spouses or you get married late in life, perhaps to someone younger, there is often a lot of questions about who should receive the inheritance.
 And heirs often resent a new spouse when you get married late in life.

 8. Advancements of Inheritance

 Sometimes people will give part of their heir’s inheritance as start-up funds for a new business or something similar.
 But then later there are hard feelings when going through probate and it’s discovered that a portion of the inheritance was already given out.
-The gift should be notated in the trust if it was an advance of the inheritance so it doesn’t appear that someone is double dipping on the inheritance.
+The gift should be notated in the trust if it was an advance of the inheritance so it doesn’t appear that someone is double-dipping on the inheritance.